LEADING OFF: Harper gets injection, Acuña MRI, Pineda out

 PLAYING IT SAFE

-Braves star Ronald Acuna Jr. has missed three straight games because of a sore groin and the team had him undergo an MRI, which was negative.
+Braves star Ronald Acuña Jr. has missed three straight games because of a sore groin and the team had him undergo an MRI.

-The right fielder was expected to play Saturday against the Padres, but manager Brian Snitker said Acuna reported feeling uncomfortable when he arrived at the ballpark.
-Snitkery said Acuna is likely out Sunday, too.
+The right fielder was expected to play Saturday against the Padres, but manager Brian Snitker said Acuña reported feeling uncomfortable when he arrived at the ballpark.

 TOGETHER AGAIN